-- The patient is at least 13 years of age and has a history of traumatic or non-traumatic spinal cord injury with or without traumatic brain injury and or other trauma related injuries. - The patient is in need of therapeutic intervention for the improvement of physical, cognitive, communicative, behavioral, social, and/or emotional functioning.
-The patient can benefit from rehabilitation. - The patient is medically stable.
-Each patient's co-morbidities will be assessed and addressed at time of initial evaluation.
+- 1. The patient is at least 13 years of age and has a history of brain injury or a neurological impairment.
+The cause of the brain injury may be traumatic, or as result of a brain tumor or anoxia (lack of oxygen) and may be a close or open head injury. - 2.
+The patient is in need of therapeutic intervention for the improvement of physical, cognitive, communicative, behavioral, social, and/or emotional functioning. - 3.
+The patient can benefit from rehabilitation.

+- 4. The patient is medically stable.
+Each patient's co-morbidities (conditions associated with the diagnosis of TBI) will be assessed and addressed at time of initial evaluation.
 Co-morbidities that allow the patient to benefit from an outpatient rehabilitation program will be permitted and addressed.
-If co-morbidities present a barrier to therapy, the patient will be referred to appropriate

-- specialists/resources to address needs such as wound care, urology, psychology, pain management, rehab physiatrist, etc. - The patient requires minimal nursing care and is living in the community with family or other support system.
-No medications will be administered via nursing in the outpatient setting. - The patient is manageable within the staffing limitations. - The patient and must not exhibit uncontrollable behaviors that are harmful to themselves or others. - The patient's past medical history and present medical and psychological condition are favorable for a comprehensive rehabilitation program and will not preclude attendance and/or participation in the program. - The patient has an available family/other support system. - Pertinent medical, educational, and vocational records have been formally requested with patient/guardian consent. - The patient has insurance coverage, other funding or meets criteria for uncompensated care - The patient agrees to adhere to the attendance policy.
+If co-morbidities present a barrier to therapy, the patient will be referred to appropriate specialists/resources to address needs such as wound care, urology, psychology, pain management, rehab physiatrist, etc. - 5.
+The patient requires minimal nursing care and is living in the community with family or other support system. - 6.
+No medications will be administered via nursing in the outpatient setting. - 7.
+The patient is manageable within the staffing limitations. - 8.
+The patient and must not exhibit uncontrollable behaviors that are harmful to themselves or others. - 9.
+The patient's past medical history and present medical and psychological condition are favorable for a comprehensive rehabilitation program and will not preclude attendance and/or participation in the program. - 10.
+The patient has an available family/other support system. - 11.
+Pertinent medical, educational, and vocational records have been formally requested with patient/guardian consent. - 12.
+The patient has insurance coverage, other funding or meets criteria for uncompensated care. - 13.
+The patient agrees to adhere to the attendance policy.